brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 Of course this survey wanted to examine whether there's a correlation between personal preference and team- and project size.
 Let's look at team size first.

-This chart shows the average team size, and for each team size the distribution of type profiles within that group.
+This chart shows the average team size, and for each group the distribution of type profiles within that group.

 <div class="image-noborder"></div>